MKarimi21/MKarimi21/README.md

   </summary>
 <p align="center">

+  Hi!
+I'm Mostafa Karimi.
-  I am an MSc student of systems optimization and my skill in the field of machine learning engineering.
-I have recently entered deep learning engineering and I am interested in working professionally in this field and make business intelligence or etc.
+I am an MSc student of systems optimization and my skill in the field of Machine Learning engineering and Project Management & Control.
+I have recently entered Deep Learning engineering and I am interested in working professionally in this field and make business intelligence or etc.
   </br>
   I'm Skilled in Python, MS Power BI and Tableau, MS Project and Excel, and COMFAR.
   </br>
   And I love to learn CEH, Cryptography, Open Source Society and Sociology.
 </p>